-This post has been prompted by a workshop I did in May 2018 with a group of doctoral students, in which we talked about academic publishing.
-One of the themes that came up in the discussion was that many of them felt reasonably confident when it came to writing about their research, but they were apprehensive about whatever happens after the article has been submitted for publication.
-The reasons, it seems, were because this aspect of publishing is out of the authors’ control, but also because the process through which articles are selected for publication is rather opaque.
-To help address these concerns, I have put together some information about what happens to articles after they have been submitted to an academic journal for consideration.
+This post came out of a workshop I ran in May 2018 with a group of doctoral students, where we discussed academic publishing.
+One of the themes that came up in the discussion was that many of them felt reasonably confident when it came to writing about their research, but they were apprehensive about whatever happens after they submit their article for publication.
+The reasons, it seems, were because this aspect of publishing is out of the authors’ control, but also because this process is rather opaque.
+To help address these concerns, I have put together some information about what happens to articles after you submit them to an academic journal for consideration.

 Initial editorial screening